A-Kamran/SemanticHadithKG/Competency Questions and SPARQL Queries.md

 ```

-11. What is the frequency of a specific chain or part of chain i.e. How many times A>B>C>D is repeated.
+11. What is the frequency of a specific chain or part of chain i.e. How many times A->B->C->D is repeated.
 <!-- [Run Query]() -->
 ```